Vehicle Crossing Permit

 Step 5.Pre-pour Inspection

 As a condition of the permit, you are required to book a pre-pour inspection providing a minimum full 24-hours notice.
 As a result of increased building activity, we seek your cooperation in providing at least 48-hours notice.
-The Authorised Officer will inspect compliance with the relevant Shire Standard and Permit conditions.
+The Authorised Officer will inspect compliance with the relevant Shire Standards and Permit conditions and will ensure that the works are being carried out in a safe manner, with appropriate traffic management in place.

 To request an inspection, please complete the online form.